Reviews You Can Rely On

 Why Trust GearLab

-This review was tag-teamed by Ryan Huetter and Ben Applebaum-Bauch.
+This review was a team effort led by Ryan Huetter with Ben Applebaum-Bauch and Chris Maxcer pounding out some test miles, too.
 Ryan is a full-time mountain guide who spends more than 200 days a year hiking, climbing, and recreating on and off-trail.
 As an IFMGA Certified Mountain Guide through the American Mountain Guides Association, Ryan is an outdoor professional, and hiking on a trail is his daily commute.
 Ben started his outdoor career as a guide on multi-week backpacking and cycling trips.
 He is an avid distance hiker, completing thru-hikes of iconic American trails, including the Pacific Crest Trail, Long Trail, Oregon Coast, Pinhoti, and Superior Hiking Trail.
+Chris is an outdoor enthusiast and gear tester who has evaluated and reviewed hundreds of pairs of hiking and backpacking boots, wading boots, water shoes, and more, logging 200+ miles each year while adventuring in the Northwest.

 Our team spent many miles on the trails testing these hiking boots, all to find out which were the best.